Norris W. Croom III

 Fire Chief, Castle Rock Fire and Rescue Department (Colo.)

-Chief Croom currently serves as the Fire Chief and Emergency Manager for the Town of Castle Rock (CO) Fire and Rescue Department, an internationally accredited agency through the Commission on Fire Accreditation International.
-He has been with the Department for over thirty-two years as both a volunteer and career firefighter, has experience working for private EMS agencies as an EMT, Paramedic, and a Communications Technician, and has served as an instructor at local, state, and national conferences.
+Chief Croom currently serves as the Fire Chief and Emergency Manager for the Castle Rock (CO) Fire and Rescue Department, an internationally accredited agency through the Commission on Fire Accreditation International.
+He has been with the Department for thirty-six years as both a volunteer and career firefighter, has experience working for private EMS agencies as an EMT, Paramedic, and a Communications Technician, and has served as an instructor at local, state, and national conferences.

 Chief Croom is a 2011 graduate of the Executive Fire Officer Program at the National Fire Academy in Emmitsburg, Maryland, and holds the Chief Fire Officer and Chief EMS Officer designations from the Center for Public Safety Excellence Commission on Professional Credentialing.

-Chief Croom has been married to his wife, Jody, for nearly 30 years, and has three adult sons, Norris IV, Carson, and Brogan.
+Chief Croom has been married to his wife, Jody, for over 30 years, and has three adult sons, Norris IV, Carson, and Brogan.